nodejs/nodejs.dev/content/learn/asynchronous-work/javascript-timers/index.en.md

 title: discover-javascript-timers
 displayTitle: 'Discover JavaScript Timers'
 description: 'When writing JavaScript code, you might want to delay the execution of a function.
 Learn how to use setTimeout and setInterval to schedule functions in the future'
-authors: flaviocopes, MylesBorins, LaRuaNa, amiller-gh, ahmadawais
+authors: flaviocopes, MylesBorins, LaRuaNa, amiller-gh, ahmadawais, ovflowd
 category: learn
 ---